Avinashsingh1215/OBISIP/README.md

 ## 🙏 Acknowledgments

-.
-Special thanks to Oasis Infobyte for providing this internship opportunity.
+- **Special thanks to Oasis Infobyte for providing this internship opportunity**.

-.
-Gratitude to the open-source community for the datasets, tools, and libraries used in this project.
+- **Gratitude to the open-source community for the datasets, tools, and libraries used in this project**.

 ## 📬 Contact
 Feel free to reach out via GitHub Issues for suggestions, improvements, or queries.